 Customers choose small businesses over corporations to receive a special, unique experience and support local efforts.
 Once you’ve taken all preliminary measures, enjoy the benefits of owning a small business in Bloomfield Hills and the amazing relationships you’ll experience with your loyal customer base, as well as what the entire city of Bloomfield Hills has to offer.

 If you’re ready to take the dive into become a small businesses owner, MI Tax CPA can help you with your financial needs.
-From business formation, bookkeeping, payroll, taxes, and more.
+From business formation, bookkeeping services, payroll, taxes, and more.
 MI Tax CPA is ready to help your businesses be more successful.